 We are delighted to sound a big loud shout-out to two of the films we worked with this past year, End Game and RBG, who were nominated for Oscars.
 Congratulations to both film teams as these are tremendous stories to learn from and to watch.
 (And congratulations to Dark Money and Charm City - two other fabulous documentary films we developed educational content for - which were shortlisted by the Academy in the first round of considerations).

 As Blueshift celebrates our third birthday, we have much to be grateful for and to celebrate as well.
 Over these first few years we have loved developing educational content in partnership with so many extraordinary film teams and their important stories.
-And 2019 did not disappoint.
+And 2018 did not disappoint.
 We worked on twenty-five new projects this year from curriculum and lessons for schools, to professional guides and web-based educational platforms.
-More and more the demand for educational content to help leverage these films for new audiences is growing.
+More and more the demand for educational content to help leverage documentary films for new audiences is growing.
 Here are just a few of our highlights:

 King in the Wilderness - Kunhardt Film Foundation and HBO were tremendous partners to work with this year.
 We can’t say enough about the Kunhardt’s investment and commitment to bringing more and more docs into the educational space.
 Check out KFFs “The Interview Archive” and educational resources platform with engaging lessons, screening guide, and full interview content we developed.
 Pass it along to your teacher friends, your kids’ teachers and your filmmaker friends and stay tuned - more of the Kunhard't’s films are slated to be added to this space in the coming years.